bdeckard92/dupUT/01-Class-Content/07-Project-1/README.md

 You will be employer-ready if you are able to:

-* Speak technically about a feature you implemented in your project.
+* Speak technically about a feature that you implemented in your project.

 * Explain and execute Git branching workflow in a collaborative project.